Improved Approximation Algorithms for Capacitated Vehicle Routing with Fixed Capacity: Lower Bounds on Unit-Demand CVRP

-Before showing how these ideas can be used to obtain good ratios, we first recall the ITP algorithms~\cite{altinkemer1987heuristics,HaimovichK85} that work for a Hamiltonian cycle, and then propose our EX-ITP algorithm that works for any cycle packing.
+Before showing how these insights can lead to improved approximation ratios, we first review the ITP algorithms~\cite{altinkemer1987heuristics,HaimovichK85} that operate with a Hamiltonian cycle, and then we will propose our EX-ITP algorithm, which works for any cycle cover.